satrojan/blog/docs/_posts/2018-09-30-Imputation.md

 df_model.Age.where(df_model.Age>0,np.NaN,inplace=True)
 ```

 The last thing we are going to do is to use the IterativeImputer.
 This is a package from MICE that fancyimpute brought over to python.
 Like the other methods this is implemented using scikit-learn fit_transform.
-I ran this and combined the results at the end. to get my results
+I ran this and combined the results at the end to get my results.

 ```python